 -

-You’ll get to engage in physical therapy research — a rarity among PT programs today.
+You’ll have the opportunity to engage in physical therapy research — a rarity among PT programs today.
 Our faculty of active practitioners conduct research in areas such as biomechanics, oncology, pediatrics and treatment interventions.

 -